The Domination Game - Book cover

 ADIRE

-So much has been happening in Boston lately.
+Boston has been a whirlwind lately.
 Meeting a new client is like meeting a man for the first time: you always put your best foot forward.

-My hair isn’t that long, just a little past my shoulders, but I chose to wear it down today, and my V-neck, sleeveless dress was black-and-white pinstriped, with a little belt going around my waist.
+My hair isn’t that long, just a bit past my shoulders, but I decided to wear it down today.
+My dress was a black-and-white pinstriped V-neck, sleeveless, with a small belt around my waist.

-I thought a crisp white blouse with long sleeves would give the ensemble a clean, professional look, and I even put on my black tie just for the occasion.
+I thought a crisp white blouse with long sleeves would give the outfit a clean, professional look.
+I even put on my black tie just for the occasion.

-I slipped on my black stilettos and long black leather jacket, picked up my sunglasses from the dresser, got my laptop, cell, and binder, and headed out the door.
+I slipped on my black stilettos and long black leather jacket, grabbed my sunglasses from the dresser, picked up my laptop, cell, and binder, and headed out the door.

-Today, I was supposed to be consulting for one of the biggest oil companies in the US.
+Today, I was consulting for one of the biggest oil companies in the US.

-After getting out of the cab, I went into the building and headed to the reception desk.
-I introduced myself and said that Yancy Clark should be expecting me for our nine o’clock.
+After getting out of the cab, I walked into the building and headed to the reception desk.
+I introduced myself and mentioned that Yancy Clark should be expecting me for our nine o’clock.

 I rolled my eyes internally as I waited patiently for confirmation that I was expected.

-An assistant came to retrieve me, and I was ushered back into a massive office, where my new client was sitting behind a modern black desk.
+An assistant came to fetch me, and I was led back into a massive office, where my new client was sitting behind a sleek black desk.

-He came out from behind it, extending his hand to me.
+He stood up and extended his hand to me.
 “Ms. Black.
 I’m Yancy Clark.
-A pleasure to make your acquaintance.”
+Pleasure to meet you.”

 “Likewise,” I replied, taking my seat.